enkodellc/blazorboilerplate/docs/features/dual_mode_blazor.rst

 .. image:: /images/dual_mode_blazor.png
    :align: center

-Choose the desiderd runtime in the dropdown list and then click on Save button.
+Choose the desired runtime in the dropdown list and then click on Save button.
 The application is then reloaded.